 Washington has long provided the security backbone in these areas, and this in turn has supported the region's remarkable economic development.
-However, China is taking increasingly assertive steps to secure its own interests in these areas independent of U.S. efforts to maintain freedom of the commons for all in the region.
-Given this behavior, which includes the construction of islands atop previously submerged features, two things seem obvious: China and the United States do not share a common conception of international space, and China is actively seeking to undermine American predominance in securing international common spaces.
+However, China is taking increasingly assertive steps-including the construction of islands atop previously submerged features-to secure its own interests, and two things seem obvious: China and the United States do not share a common conception of international space, and China is actively seeking to undermine American predominance in securing international common spaces.

 In addition, as China expands its naval capabilities, it will be present farther and farther away from its home shores.
-China has now established its first formal overseas military base, having initialed an agreement with the government of Djibouti in January 2017.51
+As part of this effort, it established its first formal overseas military base in 2017 pursuant to an agreement with the government of Djibouti.

 Dangerous Behavior in the Maritime and Airspace Common Spaces.
-The aggressiveness of the Chinese navy, maritime law enforcement forces, and air forces in and over the waters of the East China Sea and South China Sea, coupled with ambiguous, extralegal territorial claims and assertion of control there, poses an incipient threat to American and overlapping allied interests.
+The aggressiveness of the Chinese navy, maritime law enforcement forces, and air forces in and over the waters of the East

+China Sea and South China Sea, coupled with ambiguous, extralegal territorial claims and assertion of control there, poses an incipient threat to American and overlapping allied interests.
 Chinese military writings emphasize the importance of establishing dominance of the air and maritime domains in any future conflict.

-Although the Chinese do not necessarily have sufficient capacity to deny the U.S. the ability to operate in local waters and airspace, the ability of the U.S. to take control at acceptable costs in the early stages of a conflict has become a matter of greater debate.28 As its capabilities have expanded, China has increasingly challenged long-standing rivals Vietnam and the Philippines.
-It also has begun to push toward Indonesia's Natuna Islands and into waters claimed by Malaysia.
+Although the Chinese do not necessarily have sufficient capacity to prevent the U.S. from operating in local waters and airspace, the ability of the U.S. to take control at acceptable costs in the early stages of a conflict has become a matter of greater debate.33 A significant factor in this calculus is the fact that China has "fully militarized at least three of several islands it built in the disputed South China Sea, arming them with anti-ship and anti-aircraft missile systems, laser and jamming equipment and fighter jets in an increasingly aggressive move that threatens all nations operating nearby."34 China also has been intensifying its challenges to long-standing rivals Vietnam and the Philippines and has begun to push toward Indonesia's Natuna Islands and into waters claimed by Malaysia.

 It is unclear whether China is yet in a position to enforce an air defense identification zone (ADIZ) consistently, but the steady two-decade improvement of the PLAAF and PLAN naval aviation will eventually provide the necessary capabilities.
-Chinese observations of recent conflicts, including wars in the Persian Gulf, the Balkans, and Afghanistan, have emphasized the growing role of airpower and missiles in conducting "non-contact, non-linear, non-symmetrical" warfare.29 This growing parity, if not superiority, constitutes a radical shift from the Cold War era, when the U.S., with its allies, clearly would have dominated air and naval operations in the Pacific.
+Chinese observations of recent conflicts, including wars in the Persian Gulf, the Balkans, and Afghanistan, have emphasized the growing role of airpower and missiles in conducting "non-contact, non-linear, non-symmetrical" warfare.
+This growing parity, if not superiority, constitutes a radical shift from the Cold War era when the U.S. and its allies clearly would have dominated air and naval operations in the Pacific.

-China has also begun to employ non-traditional methods of challenging foreign military operations in what Beijing regards as its territorial waters and airspace.
-It has employed lasers, for example, against foreign air and naval platforms, endangering pilots and sailors by threatening to blind them.30
+China has also begun to employ nontraditional methods of challenging foreign military operations in what Beijing regards as its territorial waters and airspace.
+It has employed lasers, for example, against foreign air and naval platforms, endangering pilots and sailors by threatening to blind them.36